easystats/correlation/paper/paper.md

 ## Multilevel Correlations

 It also provide some cutting-edge methods, such as Multilevel (partial) correlations.
 These are are partial correlations based on **linear mixed models** that include the factors as random effects.
-They can be see as correlations *adjusted* for some group (*hierarchical*) variability.
+In other words, in traditional partial correlations, the covariates are "adjusted for" by setting them as fixed factors in a linear regression model, whereas in multilevel correlations they are entered as random indercepts.
+Multilevel correlations can be see as correlations *adjusted* for some group (*hierarchical*) variability.

 \small